microsoft/pxt/docs/blog/online-learning.md

 #### 01:00PM PST Mon-Fri - Arcade (Advanced) by MakeCode team #rsdj-arcade

-Create new games (or recreate old ones) with a rotating cast of developers from the MakeCode team, including Richard, Shannon, Daryl, and Joey
+Create new games (or recreate old ones) with a rotating cast of developers from the MakeCode team, including Richard, Shannon, Daryl, and Joey.

 * Live stream at https://aka.ms/makecodearcadestream
 * Editor https://arcade.makecode.com